Omeprazole use while Breastfeeding

 One mother taking oral omeprazole 20 mg daily pumped and discarded her milk once each day 4 hours after her morning dose.
 She breastfed her infant the remainder of the day for 3 months before weaning.
 The infant remained well at 12 months of age.

 A 13-year-old girl was placed on omeprazole 20 mg twice daily by mouth for dyspepsia caused by mefenamic acid and a Helicobacter pylori infection.
-After 2 days of therapy, she developed bilateral galactorrhea and an elevated serum prolactin.
+After 2 days of therapy, she developed bilateral galactorrhea and elevated serum prolactin.
 Three weeks after discontinuing omeprazole, galactorrhea and hyperprolactinemia resolved.
 Six weeks later, she was rechallenged with omeprazole and her serum prolactin rose from 27 to 70 mcg/L. Prolactin returned to normal 2 weeks after omeprazole discontinuation.
 Over the next 6 months, she was given domperidone on one occasion and lansoprazole on another.
 With both drugs, she developed galactorrhea and hyperprolactinemia which returned to normal after drug discontinuation.
+The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 CAS Registry Number